 The vintage scene is perfectly suitable to be inspired by the fashion of earlier years and get to know the construction methods of historical clothing and accessories more by-past for decades.

-For some designers there is nothing more satisfactory than leafing in old books, magazines and magazines and discovering something unique, long forgotten.
+For some designers, there is nothing more satisfying than leafing through old books, magazines and journals and discovering something unique, long-forgotten.

-Incidentally, online searches and browsing on the Internet apply overrated when looking for vintage pieces.
-Ancient clothes and treasures lost over time are more likely to discover by digging through old print media in large archives.
+By the way, online searches and browsing are considered overrated when it comes to the targeted search for vintage pieces.
+You're more likely to discover antique clothing and treasures lost over time by digging through old print media in large archives.

 If you are looking for a certain decade from the start from the start, you will most likely find it disproportionately in the city archives of those metropolises when this fashion was booming at that time.